On high-dimensional wavelet eigenanalysis

-In turn, \textit{scale invariance} manifests itself in a wide range of natural and social phenomena such as in climate studies (Isotta et al.\ \cite{isotta:etal:2014}), critical phenomena (Sornette \cite{sornette:2006}), dendrochronology (Bai and Taqqu~\cite{bai:taqqu:2018}), hydrology (Benson et al.\ \cite{benson:baeumer:scheffler:2006}) and turbulence (Kolmogorov~\cite{Kolmogorovturbulence}).
+In turn, recall that the emergence of a fractal is typically the signature of a physical mechanism that generates \textit{scale invariance} (e.g., Peitgen et al.\ \cite{peitgen:jurgens:saupe:feigenbaum:2004}, West et al.\ \cite{west:brown:enquist:1999}, Zheng et al.\ \cite{zheng:shen:wang:li:dunphy:hasan:brinker:su:2017}, He \cite{he:2018}).
+Unlike traditional statistical mechanical systems (e.g., Reif \cite{reif:2009}), a scale-invariant system does not display a characteristic scale, namely, one that dominates its statistical behavior.
+Instead, the behavior of the system across scales is determined by specific parameters called \textit{scaling exponents}.
+Scale invariance manifests itself in a wide range of natural and social phenomena such as in criticality (Sornette \cite{sornette:2006}), turbulence (Kolmogorov~\cite{Kolmogorovturbulence}), climate studies (Isotta et al.\ \cite{isotta:etal:2014}), dendrochronology (Bai and Taqqu~\cite{bai:taqqu:2018}) and hydrology (Benson et al.\ \cite{benson:baeumer:scheffler:2006}).
+Mathematically, it is a topic of central importance in Markovian settings (e.g., diffusion, lattice models, universality classes) as well as in non-Markovian ones (e.g., anomalous diffusion, long-range dependence, non-central limit theorems).

+In the univariate context $p = 1$, wavelets have proven to be powerful tools for the multiscale analysis of broad classes of stochastic processes.
+Among many reasons, this is so because, in applications, the computational complexity of \eqref{e:D(a(n)2^j,k)_intro} is very low, sometimes even surpassing that of the fast Fourier transform (e.g., Daubechies \cite{daubechies:1992}, Mallat \cite{mallat:2009}).
+On the other hand, in theoretical research, the multiscale sequence \eqref{e:D(a(n)2^j,k)_intro} often displays improved stochastic properties by comparison to the original measurements.
+In particular, wavelets provide a natural analytical arena for non-stationary or fractional processes, due to the usual stationarity and rapidly decaying correlation structure of \eqref{e:D(a(n)2^j,k)_intro} for fixed $j$ (e.g., Meyer et al.\ \cite{meyer:sellan:taqqu:1999}, Moulines \cite{moulines:roueff:taqqu:2007:JTSA}).
+For $p = 1$, there is now a vast literature on the use of \eqref{e:W(a2^j)_intro} in the characterization of the scaling behavior -- as parametrized by scaling exponents -- of univariate fractional processes (e.g., Flandrin \cite{flandrin:1992}, Wornell and Oppenheim \cite{wornell:oppenheim:1992}, Clausel et al.\ \cite{clausel:roueff:taqqu:tudor:2014:waveletestimation}; see also the initial discussion in Section \ref{s:consequences_for_statistics} of this paper).